TimerErTim/bioinf.bio/senses/protocol/PHS2_SS2025_Tim-Peko_Tactile_Sensitivity_v0.1.typ

 - Two-point divider (aesthesiometer)
 - Ruler (mm scale)
 - Alcohol swabs (for hygiene)
-- Optional: blindfold, notebook for recording
+- Optional: blindfold, notebook (for recording)

 == Procedure

-1. *Sanitize* the divider's points with alcohol.
+1. *Sanitize* the points of the divider with alcohol.
-2. *Prepare subject:* Seated, eyes closed.
+2. *Prepare the subject:* have them seated with eyes closed.
 Explain the procedure.
-3. *Select region:* Start with points far apart, gently touch skin.
+3. *Select a region:* start with the points far apart, and gently touch the skin.
-4. *Ask:* "One point or two?"
+4. *Ask:* "Do you feel one point or two?"
-5. *Adjust distance:* Decrease until only one point is felt; increase slightly to confirm threshold.
+5. *Adjust the distance:* decrease it until only one point is felt; then increase slightly to confirm the threshold.
-6. *Record threshold* (mm) for each region.
+6. *Record the threshold* (in mm) for each region.
-7. *Repeat* for all regions and participants, cleaning between tests.
+7. *Repeat* for all regions and participants, cleaning the divider between tests.
-8. *Multiple trials:* Average thresholds for accuracy.
+8. *Conduct multiple trials and average the thresholds for accuracy.*

 #pagebreak()
 = Results